colin-walker/blog-In/README.md

 ## Fragmentions and comment links

 (b)log-In supports the original proposal for fragmentions; highlighting a paragraph in a post based on a URL parameter.
-The fragmention is indicated by a double hash and spaces replaced by +s:
+The fragmention is indicated by a double hash and spaces replaced by +'s:

 `https://colinwalker.blog/?date=2021-06-15#p1##had+always+struggled` highlights the paragraph [in that post](https://colinwalker.blog/?date=2021-06-15#p1##had+always+struggled) containing the words 'had always struggled'.